 - Photonics metrology: you learn how photons carry information and how photonics is used in measurements.
 Key areas are hyperspectral imaging, spectroscopy and data analysis.
 Examples of applications are material characterization for solar cell research, medical diagnostics and interpretation of advanced sensor data - to name a few.

 As a student at NMBU, you can adapt the study plan to your background and interests.
 There are many exciting subjects at NMBU that are relevant to a photonics student.
-It is also possible to take courses at the University of Oslo (UiO) or the University of South-Eastern Norway (USN).
-You can set up your own study program in collaboration with the study advisor and the academic staff.
+You can also take courses at the University of Oslo (UiO) or the University of South-Eastern Norway (USN).
+You can set up your own study program in collaboration with the student advisor and the academic staff.

 Below you see an example plan for a study course in photonics engineering, and one for photonics metrology.
-Here, it is assumed that the student has taken electrodynamics and quantum physics as part of the bachelor's degree.
-It will be possible to take these subjects during the master's degree if you do not already have them.
-The plans are still under development, we reserve the right to make changes.
+Here, it is assumed that you have taken electrodynamics and quantum physics as part of your bachelor's degree.
+You can also take these subjects during the course of your master's degree if you do not already have them.
+The plans are still under development, so we reserve the right to make changes.